Florent1711/holbertonschool-web_back_end/ES6_classes/README.md

     • When the class is cast into a Number, it should return the size.
     • When the class is cast into a String, it should return the location.

+9-hoisting.js - Fix this code and make it work.